Partially Downloaded File

 NOTE: DOWNLOAD files are similar to .CRDOWNLOAD files, which are used by Google Chrome and Microsoft Edge for partial downloads.

-How do I open a DOWNLOAD file?
+How to open a DOWNLOAD file

 You can use DOWNLOAD files to resume paused Apple Safari downloads.
 To do so, double-click the file.